HagayHaut/hagayhaut/README.md

 ## Junior Software Engineer

 I graduated from Flatiron School Software Engineering Bootcamp in July 2022.
 I'm passionate about optimization, data visualization, OOP, and building REST APIs.
-I build with React.js and Ruby on Rails stack, and am currently learning the MERN stack.
+I build with React.js and Ruby on Rails stack, and am currently learning the MERN stack and C#.

 Enthusiastic about contributing my natural curiosity and passion for code with a collaborative team.
 When away from the GitHub workflow, I also enjoy hiking with my dog, playing jazz guitar, and studying music theory.